About the Community Equity Agenda

 2. Promote Workplace Democracy, by creating a NYS Worker-Ownership Center and providing other needed support for worker cooperatives.

-3. Make Public Money Work for the Public Good, by authorizing New York’s cities and counties to establish public banks and divest from Wall Street.
+3. Make Public Money Work for the Public Good, by divesting from Wall Street and facilitating the establishment of public banks in counties and municipalities across the state.

 4. End Wealth Extraction, by cracking down on persistent redlining, fringe financial services, and predatory lending.